Robert P. Young Jr.: Accusation of obstructing a notable investigation rejected by court

 Special Prosecutor William Forsyth, who has been tasked with investigating the details surrounding Larry Nassar's crimes, has accused MSU of obstructing his probe by withholding critical information under Young's guidance.
 Young's position was vindicated by the court by order dated March 19, 2019, when the court dismissed Forsyth's subpoena finding that MSU had produced all nonprivileged documents.

 Publications

-Young recently published the chapter "‘Active Liberty’ and the Problem of Judicial Oligarchy" in The Supreme Court and the Idea of Constitutionalism, published by the University of Pennsylvania Press in 2009.
+Young published the chapter "‘Active Liberty’ and the Problem of Judicial Oligarchy" in The Supreme Court and the Idea of Constitutionalism, published by the University of Pennsylvania Press in 2009.
 His other publications include "A Judicial Traditionalist Confronts the Common Law," and "A Judicial Traditionalist Confronts Justice Brennan's School of Judicial Philosophy."

 Young is a co-editor of Michigan Civil Procedure During Trial, 2d Ed.
 (Michigan Institute of Continuing Legal Education, 1989) and Michigan Civil Procedure, (Michigan Institute of Continuing Legal Education, 1999).